 - Convert to paying customer

-Their funnel report would look something like this:
+Their Funnel Analytics report would look something like this:

 Here, we can see that the largest drop off is between the “Add Credit Card” and “Convert to Paying” steps, where only 42.2% of customers make it.